wrammm/TriviaGame/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

+## About

+This was a personal project for Billy that came into fruition after he stumbled upon Open Trivia Database API.
+Together with his love for trivia and knowledge of Angular, he went to work, first creating a simple single-player version of the game.
+After the thought arose that it needed a more competitive aspect, he then created a two-player version.
+This web application works both on desktop and mobile.
+The single player version is pretty basic where you see how many questions out of 10 you can get correct.
+The two-player version is a bit more complex, involving time limits, buzzers for each person, random player selections after the time limit is up, and randomly generated point values for each question.
+Feel free to check it out here: https://billstriviapursuit.firebaseapp.com.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.